Krishna0146/Krishna0146-Real-Time-Collaborative-To-Do-Board/README.md

  ### Clone the repository:

 Then :- on terminal of IDE(VSCode)
+Frontend -- fill your environment varibles in .env file

     cd Client
     npm install
     npm run dev

 After that -- take another terminal
+Backend -- fill your environment varibles in .env file

     cd Server
     npm install (or) i